salesforcecli/plugin-packaging/messages/bundle_version_create_report.md

 # summary

-Report on the status of a package bundle version create request.
+Report on the status of a package bundle version creation request.

 # description

-Use this command to check the status of a package bundle version create request.
+Use this command to check the status of a package bundle version creation request.
 The command returns information about the request, including its current status and details about the package bundle version being created.

 # examples

-Report on a package bundle version creation request:
+- Report on a package bundle version creation request:

   <%= config.bin %> <%= command.id %> --package-create-request-id 0Ho0x0000000000000

-Report on a package bundle version creation request using an alias:
+- Report on a package bundle version creation request using an alias:

   <%= config.bin %> force:package:bundle:version:create:report -i 0Ho0x0000000000000

 # flags.bundle-version-create-request-id.summary

-The ID of the package bundle version creation request to report on.
+ID of the package bundle version creation request to report on.

 # id